 No model is perfect, and the Public Benefit-Corp doesn’t solve all of our concerns.
 But after a lot of prayer and discussions with both start-up and spiritual advisors, we decided it was the best structure for Hallow.
 It gives us the best ability to build a world-class team and product, achieve our mission of helping the world to pray, and assure that growing profitably never comes ahead of our mission.

 We are still very early on in our journey, but so far have been incredibly blessed.
 We’ve been able to build an incredible talented and mission-driven team, partner with some amazing mission-driven and secular investors, and begin to achieve our mission at a scale none of us would’ve imagined possible.
-We’ve been able to lean on an incredible set of faith advisors (priests, nuns, bishops, professors, authors) to ensure that we stay true to our mission & Church teaching and have been diligent about turning to God in prayer with every major decision we’ve faced.
+We’ve been able to lean on an incredible Board of Advisors (priests, nuns, bishops, professors, authors, led by Bishop Kevin Rhoades) to ensure that we stay true to our mission & Church teaching and have been diligent about turning to God in prayer with every major decision we’ve faced.

 I would love to hear any feedback you have.
 Feel free to email me at email@example.com.
 At the end of the day our goal is simply to serve you as best as we can, and to be a tool through which God might change lives.
 I’ll close with a recent note we got from a user that hits on the importance of our mission better than I ever could.
 Glory be to God.

 “This app has been an answer for my weary soul.
 Tears pour as I try to impress on you how deeply I am impacted by the guidance into simply being with God.
 This is where my soul is finding peace for the very first time.”